 - Weekly and/or Quarterly Reports sent to parents as needed

 - Academic assessments and diagnostic testing

-Collaborating with parents, SND, classroom teachers, and outside professionals to provide the best care plan for the individual student.
+Collaborating with parents, Ed Support staff, classroom teachers, and outside professionals to provide the best care plan for the individual student.

 At GIS, we offer a wide variety of speech and language services to meet the needs of our students.
 Our goal is to help our students improve their speech, language, and communication skills so they can achieve their best academically and socially.

 - classroom observations and formal evaluations to learn why a student may be struggling in the learning environment

 - implementing individual and/or group therapy for students with identified needs